iExecBlockchainComputing/iexec-doc/intro.rst

 - **Access to datasets**

-  On the iExec Data Store, requesters have access to a large amount of varied datasets that can be opened from associated dApps from the Dapp Store.
+  On the iExec Data Store, requesters have access to a large amount of varied datasets that can be opened from associated dapps from the Dapp Store.

   Requesters can freely browse available cloud resources, and trigger an execution once they gather a triplet of resources compatible with each other.